lewagon/dotfiles/03-AR-Database/02-Interacting-with-db/README.md

 `Sqlite` is a simple database that can be used as a standalone file.
 If you want more information: [http://en.wikipedia.org/wiki/SQLite](http://en.wikipedia.org/wiki/SQLite).
 The goal of this first exercise is to use the command line to read and query a sample database called `jukebox.sqlite`

 #### Setup

-* Open your terminal/console
+* Open your terminal
 * Go to the exercice folder with `$ cd lib/`
 * Test if you have sqlite3 installed on your computer with `$ sqlite3 -version`.
-If not you can download it here [http://www.sqlite.org/download.html](http://www.sqlite.org/download.html) and follow the instructions to install it.
+If not, you can download it here [http://www.sqlite.org/download.html](http://www.sqlite.org/download.html) and follow the instructions to install it.

 * You can open the database with: